National Resource Center on LGBT Aging

 As a sign of the progress our LGBT communities have made in securing support at the federal level, it was a historic high point.
 But it's only the beginning.

-IN OCTOBER 2009 the U.S. Department of Health and Human Services (HHS) announces its plans to establish the nation's first national resource center to assist communities across the country in their efforts to provide services and supports for older lesbian, gay, bisexual and transgender (LGBT) individuals.
+OCTOBER 2009 the U.S. Department of Health and Human Services (HHS) announces its plans to establish the nation's first national resource center to assist communities across the country in their efforts to provide services and supports for older lesbian, gay, bisexual and transgender (LGBT) individuals.

-IN FEBRUARY 2010 HHS Secretary Kathleen Sebelius announces that SAGE—in partnership with 10 leading organizations nationwide—had received a $900,000 grant over three years to establish the National Resource Center on LGBT Aging.
+FEBRUARY 2010 HHS Secretary Kathleen Sebelius announces that SAGE—in partnership with 10 leading organizations nationwide—had received a $900,000 grant over three years to establish the National Resource Center on LGBT Aging.
 The announcement notes that the resource center will help ensure that LGBT older adults have the necessary and culturally appropriate supports and services to successfully age in place.